Reviewed by: Fibe Research Team

 Total Repayment = Loan amount + Total EMI amount

-You can also use a pre-EMI calculator to make this easy on yourself and prevent any mistakes.
+You can also use a pre emi calculator to make this easy on yourself and prevent any mistakes.

 Say that you plan to take a loan of ₹20 lakhs for an under-construction property and the fixed rate of interest is 8% with a repayment window of 20 years.
 In this case, your full EMI will come to ₹16,729.
-Now, say that you choose pre-EMIs and your loan is given to the builder in five instalments as per completion of construction.
+Now, say that you choose pre-EMIs and your loan is given to the builder in five installments as per completion of construction.

 Say the first loan instalment is ₹4 lakhs for 6 months.
 Your pre-EMI will only be the interest on this amount, which comes to ₹2,666.
 Say the second loan instalment is of ₹4 lakhs post 6 months.
 Now, your pre-EMI will be ₹5,333.
 This will keep increasing until all the money is disbursed and you start paying full EMIs.